 Some prefer the 4 wheel ‘spinner’ style wheelie, which is easier to balance and wheel in airports.
 However, for navigating the cobblestone streets of an old city, I prefer the larger skate wheels of a two wheeler any day.

 This is the pack I use for warmer months.
 For cooler months I leave the shorts at home, change the sweater to a heavier weight and wear a heavier jacket.

 Checking in at the airport:

 - Pants , underwear and leather belt.
-I’ll carry my Sony DSC RX100 V with an OP/TECH USA camera strap in a Pearstone Onyx 250 case in my jacket pocket.
+I’ll carry my Sony DSC RX100 VI with an OP/TECH USA camera strap in a Pearstone Onyx 250 case in my jacket pocket.
+The 24-200 lens fits all my needs and the camera is small and unobtrusive.
 In my pants pockets I’ll carry my small wallet, passport, camera battery, iPhone and earbuds.